foulger2019/harry_potter_and_the_facial_recognition_classifier/Harry Potter/en/step_2.md

 ![Example Classifier Function](images/exampleClassifierFunction.png)

-The `ClassifierFunction` has categories (Classes) A and B. Let's see how good this Classify Function is at telling us which category a number should go in.
+The `ClassifierFunction` has categories (Classes) `"Red"` and `"Blue"`.
+Let's see how good this Classify Function is at telling us which category a new colour should go in.

-We know that the number 2 fits into category A. But what about numbers we've never told the classify function about?

 ![Example Classifier Function Output](images/exampleClassifierOutput.png)

-The classify function put the numbers into the category whose members most closely resembled the new number.
+The classify function put the new colour into the category whose members most closely resembled the new colour.

 Now that we know what a classify function is, we can apply it to our problem.
-Instead of numbers, we are going to use images of Harry Potter, Hermionie Granger and Ron Weasley as data for our categories.
+Instead of colours, we are going to use images of Harry Potter, Hermionie Granger and Ron Weasley as data for our categories.

-First, we need to find images of Harry, Ron and Hermione, so that we can train our Classifier to recognise their faces.
+First, we need to find images of Harry, Ron and Hermione, so that we can train our `Classifier` to recognise their faces.
 We can do this by finding the URL to a Google image search, and then using Import to import the images.

 We will then train a classifier function on the images, putting them into three categories: "Harry", "Ron", and "Hermionie".
 --- task ---